 Weimar Institute recognizes that learning is a lifelong process that occurs in many environments both inside and outside of classrooms.
-The Institute will accept limited credit for prior college level experiential learning, which has both a theoretical and practical element that has been demonstrated to be transferable to a situation other than that in which it was learned-the learning of principles.
-The credit must relate to the requirements of the student's degree program.
+The Institute will accept limited credit for prior college-level experiential learning, which has both a theoretical and practical element that has been demonstrated to be transferable to a situation other than that in which it was learned-the learning of principles.

-To make a request, the student should complete the Experiential Learning Procedure Form, which asks the student to document and provide evidence for the learning experiences for which credit is being sought.
+To make a request, the student should complete the Experiential Learning Credit Request Form, which asks the student to document and provide evidence for the learning experiences for which credit is being sought.
 The form should be turned into the Registrar's Office.

 Academic Standards Committee will review the request and grant, deny or request more information.
-Students must submit a non-refundable fee equal to one credit hour of experiential learning credit (\$45 per credit hour).
-Should the portfolio be judged by the Academic Standards Committee to be worthy of college credit, the evaluation fee will be credited toward the student's remaining balance based on the credit hours granted.
+Students must submit an up-front, non-refundable assessment fee of \$75 before the Academic Committee reviews the request.
+Should the portfolio be judged by the Academic Standards Committee to be worthy of college credit, the Experiential Learning fee (per credit) is \$100.
 Within the first 60 credits earned, a maximum of 15 credits may be considered for prior experiential learning.
 Additionally, of the second 60 credits earned, a maximum of 15 credits may be considered for prior experiential learning.